 As described in Section 1, a DNA strand can be likened to a string over a four letter alphabet.
-Consequently, a natural way to model DNA computation is within the framework of formal language theory (a branch of discrete mathematics related to computer science), which deals with letters and strings of letters.
-Before presenting the technical background and formal definition of the splicing system model, we briefly describe the abstraction process that leads from the actual DNA recombination (a combination of cutting by restriction enzymes and ligation by DNA ligases) to the mathematical operation of splicing.
-(The reader can consult [30], [31], [54] as well as the introduction and the appendix of [32] for details.)
+Consequently, a natural way to model DNA computation is within the framework of formal language theory, which deals with letters and strings of letters.
+We specify here only the notions and notations necessary for our exposition.
+For further formal language notions the reader is referred to [38].